Skip to product information

 7.1 Inspection and acceptance

-The inspection and acceptance of steel tubes shall be carried out by the quality and technology supervision department of the supplier.
+The inspection and acceptance of steel tubes shall be carried out by the quality and

 7.2 Group-batch rules